Shivani-15/Gait-Recognition/README.md

 Gait (walking style)  is a soft biometric.
 The purpose is to recognize people by their gait data.

 ### Solution ###
-Two attention based architectures are implemented inspired from Video Vision Transformer.
+Two attention based architectures are implemented inspired from Video Vision Transformer. <br>
+Body coordinates extracted from video frames using HRNet are used to generate input features.

 ### * Architecture 1: Factorized encoder * ###